 It’s no secret: Through the years, it’s gotten more expensive to buy a house.
 In the mid-1970s, it cost an average of $40,000 to buy a new home.
 Now?
-Add an extra zero to that number.
-New homes are selling for an average that’s closer to $400,000.
+Add an extra zero (and then some) to that number.
+New homes are selling for an average that’s closer to $450,000.

 Unfortunately, salaries haven’t accelerated at the same rate.
 If you want to buy a home, you might feel like your dream is just that — an unattainable dream.
 Especially if your paycheck doesn’t allow you to set aside much, if any, in savings.

 But creditworthy borrowers who qualify for a HomeReady® mortgage could actually turn that feeling into a reality.
 How?
 We’re glad you asked.

 A HomeReady mortgage makes homeownership accessible to more people.